pallets/flask/docs/installation.rst

 at that first.

 You will need Python 2.6 or higher to get started, so be sure to have an up-to-date Python 2.x installation.
-Python 3.x is not supported.
+For using Flask with Python 3 have a look at :ref:`python3-support`.

 .. _virtualenv: